List of Underdog characters: The Molemen

-The Molemen are an evil society of giant moles who live underground, led by the evil King Mange (voiced by Allen Swift).
-They planned to conquer the world by stealing all the food in the world, thus making everyone weak, sluggish and without energy.
+The Molemen are an evil society of giant moles who live underground, led by King Mange (voiced by Allen Swift).
+They plan to conquer the world by stealing all the food in the world, thus making everyone weak, sluggish and without energy.
 With this advantage, the Molemen and their giant ants would have no problem conquering the world.
-Other giant bugs under the Molemens' ownership include a giant caterpillar who encased Underdog and Polly in a cocoon, and a giant spider who attempted to trap them in a web.
+Other giant bugs under the Molemens' ownership include a giant caterpillar who encases Underdog and Polly in a cocoon, and a giant spider who attempts to trap them in a web.

-As Sweet Polly was investigating the thefts, she was captured by King Mange and Underdog was called to rescue her, but he succumbed to the Mole-Hole Gun, the Molemen's secret weapon.
-Afterwards, he was captured.
-King Mange threatened to destroy Sweet Polly if Underdog did not do what Mange said.
-Underdog got Sweet Polly free and soon had the answer to everyone's energy problems.
+As Polly is investigating the thefts, she is captured by King Mange.
+Underdog is called to rescue her, but is incapacitated by the Mole-Hole Gun, the Molemen's secret weapon.
+Underdog gets Polly free and soon comes up with the answer to everyone's energy problems.
 He filled every water reservoir in the world with his Super Energy Pills, investing the water with tremendous energy.
-Soon afterward, the citizens had enough energy to escape the Molemen's attack and the Army had the strength to fight.
-King Mange was eventually defeated and arrested.
+Soon afterward, the citizens have enough energy to escape the Molemen's attack.
+King Mange is eventually defeated and arrested.